Ottawa Chiropractic Techniques

 Diversified technique

 Diversified technique is an amalgamation of many different methods.
-This technique integrates the patient’s detailed history with a thorough biomechanical examination of his or her nervous and musculoskeletal systems.
+This technique integrates the patient’s detailed history with a thorough biomechanical examination of their nervous and musculoskeletal systems.
 The treatment protocol may include adjustments, physiotherapeutic modalities, stretches, nutritional supplements, orthotics and other aids.

 Pelvic blocks